-Helen Burness Cruickshank (Nell) was born on 15 May 1886 in Hillside, Angus, the daughter of George Cruickshank, the respected house steward at Sunnyside Mental Hospital, and his wife Sarah Wood.
-Cruickshank and her two brothers had a happy childhood; the best time of the year was July, when the whole family decamped to Glenesk, holidaying in cottages there, the children roaming the hills all day.
-Love of the freedom of the hills, and the keen interest in nature learnt from her father stayed with Cruickshank throughout her life.
+Helen Burness Cruickshank, known as Nell, was born on 15 May 1886 in Hillside, Angus, the daughter of George Cruickshank, a well-respected house steward at Sunnyside Mental Hospital, and his wife Sarah Wood.
+Cruickshank and her two brothers had a happy childhood; routinely the whole family would decamp to Glenesk in July, holidaying in cottages there, the children roaming the hills all day.
+Love of roving with such freedom and a keen interest in nature learnt from her father stayed with Cruickshank throughout her life.

-She was a bright child, going to Montrose Academy with her brothers when she was ten.
-Although she came home on her last day of school with ten prizes strapped to her bicycle, her parents could not follow the Rector’s recommendation that she should go to university, as they simply could not afford to support her.
-Instead, she sat exams for the Civil Service, and in 1903 set off for London to start work in the Post Office Savings Bank.
+She was a bright child, going on to Montrose Academy with her brothers when she was ten.
+Although she came home after her last day of school with ten prizes strapped to her bicycle, her parents could not follow the Rector’s recommendation that she should go to university, as they simply could not afford to support her.
+Instead, she sat exams for the Civil Service, and in 1903, set off for London to start work in the Post Office Savings Bank.

-During her years in London, Cruickshank became interested in politics and women’s suffrage, as she quickly became aware of the restricted wages and unfair conditions with which working women like herself had to contend.
-She joined the Women’s Social and Political Union, and marched and chalked pavements.
-In 1912 she was offered a vacancy in a government office in Edinburgh, working in health insurance, which she accepted.
-She immediately fell under the spell of the capital, enjoying its history, its bookshops, and the proximity of the Pentland Hills for walking.
+During her years in London, Cruickshank became interested in politics and women’s suffrage, as she quickly became aware of the restricted wages and unfair conditions which working women like herself had to contend with.
+She joined the Women’s Social and Political Union, marching in protests and chalking the pavements.
+In 1912 she accepted a vacancy in a government office in Edinburgh, working in health insurance.
+She fell under the spell of the capital, enjoying its history, its bookshops, and its proximity of the Pentland Hills.

-During and after the war years, Cruickshank began to write poetry; it was about this time, too, that she first fell in love – in her own words: ‘The affair was all most unsuitable and maddeningly frustrating’ (Octobiography, p.
-50), but the heartbreak did, as she said, give her pen its poetry.
-By 1920 she was having some success with getting work in magazines, sometimes under pseudonyms.
-The Glasgow Herald frequently selected her work, as it published a poem daily (and, unlike The Scotsman, paid a fee for it).
+It was during and after the 1st World War that Cruickshank began to write poetry, for it was at this time that she first fell in love; in her own words: ‘The affair was all most unsuitable and maddeningly frustrating’ (Octobiography, p.
+50), but the heartbreak did, as she said, bring her pen to poetry.
+By 1920 she was having some success with sending poems in to magazines, sometimes under pseudonyms.
+The Glasgow Herald frequently selected her work, as it published a poem daily and, unlike The Scotsman, paid a fee for them.
 Much contemporary poetry appeared there, and the names of the other contributors – Alexander Gray, William Soutar, Marion Angus – began to become familiar to her, as her name was becoming known to them.
 Reading that C.M.
-Grieve was calling for contributions to a new anthology, Northern Numbers, she submitted work and they developed a lasting friendship.
+Grieve was calling for contributions to a new anthology, Northern Numbers, she submitted work and developed a lasting friendship.
 Cruickshank called this period the watershed of her life.

-The freedom to live alone and to spend her spare time wandering the hills was curtailed in 1924 when Cruickshank’s father died, and she had to take on the care of her mother, something seemingly taken for granted by everyone.
+The freedom to live alone and to spend her spare time wandering the hills was curtailed in 1924 when Cruickshank’s father died, and she had to take on the care of her mother, something seemingly taken for granted by all she knew.
 She gave up her ‘bohemian’ studio flat and bought a semi-detached house on Corstorphine Hill.
 It was a time of difficult adjustment; in effect she gave up not just her personal freedom, but the chance of marriage, as married women could not continue in local government employ.
-The mortgage on the villa was onerous and the house needed much modernisation, but Cruickshank lived in it for over fifty years, and was able to entertain many literary and artistic friends there – ‘Dinnieduff’ became in effect an informal headquarters for Scottish literary life.
+The mortgage on the villa was onerous and the house needed modernisation, but Cruickshank would make it her home and was able to entertain many literary and artistic friends there – ‘Dinnieduff’ became in effect an informal headquarters for Scottish literary life.

-From 1927, Christopher Grieve was a regular weekend guest when he came to Edinburgh once a month to do business for the newly-formed Scottish Centre of the PEN Club.
+From 1927, Christopher Grieve was a regular guest when he came to Edinburgh once a month to do business for the newly-formed Scottish Centre of the PEN Club.
 Cruickshank became the Honorary Secretary, which involved her in much correspondence, and she continued to work diligently for the club into the 1930s, her final efforts being to raise funds for the International PEN Congress held in Scotland in 1934.
 PEN meetings were frequently held at Dinnieduff, continuing with much informal discussion of literary matters.
-Cruickshank was a catalyst, arranging for writers and publishers to attend the same gatherings, encouraging aspiring poets, always generous with time and practical help.
+Cruickshank was a catalyst, arranging for writers and publishers to attend the same gatherings, encouraging aspiring poets, she was known as being generous with time and practical help.

-Through all the years of unremitting work at her Civil Service job, all the activity involved in the PEN connection, and looking after her mother and the house, Cruickshank’s relaxation came from solitary rambles on the hills and in the islands of Scotland.
-Arguably her most successful poems are those inspired by the countryside, especially her beloved Angus glens.
+Throughout the years of work in her Civil Service job, the activity involved in the PEN connection, and looking after her mother and the house, Cruickshank’s source of relaxation came from solitary rambles on the hills and among the islands of Scotland.
+Arguably her most successful poems are those inspired by the wilder country, especially her beloved Angus glens.

-Methuen published Cruikshank’s first collection, Up the Noran Water, in 1934, most of it written in the Scots she had been brought up to use.
-It was in her case, as with her fellow Angus poets Violet Jacob and Marion Angus, an early and unselfconscious use of the language.
+Methuen published Cruikshank’s first collection, Up the Noran Water, in 1934, most of it written in the Scots she had been brought up with.
+As with fellow Angus poets Violet Jacob and Marion Angus, it was an unselfconscious use of language.
 An innate sympathy warms her poems about country people, most notably in the well-loved ‘Shy Geordie’.
-Descriptions of natural life are taken to a more philosophical, universal plane.
-In ‘Sea Buckthorn’ – about the drab plant which bears vivid orange berries – surely the final lines express her own determined optimism:
+Descriptions of natural life are taken to a philosophical, universal level.
+In ‘Sea Buckthorn’ – about the coastal plant which bears vivid orange berries – the final lines express a determined optimism: